I want to comment on the news bulletins

 Why is some of the content not relevant to our age group?

-The bulletins are carried by many stations aross the UK - largely serving younger audiences.
+The bulletins are not produced by Boom.
+They are produced by Sky for Independent Radio News and are carried by many stations aross the UK - largely serving younger audiences.
 We believe that much of the content, nevertheless, is relevant.
 In time, we are hopeful we may be able to produce our own bulletins.

 Why are the bulletins read so quickly?